grovegs/Logger/README.md

 ## Godot Integration

-The `GodotLogger` class extends the `ILogger` interface to provide seamless integration with the Godot engine.
+The `GodotFileLogger` class extends the `ILogger` interface to provide seamless integration with the Godot engine.
 It combines the benefits of `FileLogger` for file-based logging with an additional processing layer for handling Godot-specific logging requirements.

 ### Features